seb-sep/whisper-kit-expo/README.md

 ### Configure for iOS

-__IMPORTANT__: the [cocoapods-spm] plugin must be configured with your React Native project before setup.
-Check the plugin repository for more details, as well as the example app in this project.
-You must:
+__IMPORTANT__: This project uses the [cocoapods-spm](https://github.com/trinhngocthuyen/cocoapods-spm) plugin to allow the WhisperKit SPM package to interoperate with the CocoaPods Expo module.
+Its use requires the installation of the plugin and the addition of some lines to your Podfile (note that `whisper-kit-expo` requires a bare workflow for Expo projects).
+These steps should be automatically handled by `npm install`, if not, don't panic!
+Perform the following steps:

 Download `cocoapods-spm`:
 ```{bash}